In this article

 1. Set clear guidelines for travel bookings

 The first step in creating a T&E policy is to establish guidelines for how employees should book their travel arrangements.
-This includes specifying the preferred vendors, such as airlines, hotels, and rental car companies, that employees should use, as well as any negotiated corporate rates.
+This includes specifying the preferred vendors, such as airlines, hotels, and rental car companies, as well as any negotiated corporate rates.

 2. Outline expense submission and reimbursement procedures

-Next, you'll need to define the process for employees to submit expense reports and receive reimbursement.
-This involves outlining the required documentation, such as receipts, invoices, and mileage logs, that employees must provide.
+Next, define the process for employees to submit expense reports and receive reimbursement.
+This involves outlining the required documentation, such as itemized receipts, invoices, and mileage logs, that employees must provide.

-You'll also need to establish expense report submission deadlines, whether that's weekly, monthly, or another timeframe, as well as the approval workflow.
-This may include having the employee's manager review and approve the expense report, followed by a review from the finance department.
-Clarifying the reimbursement timeline and the acceptable payment methods, like direct deposit or corporate credit cards, will also streamline the expense reporting process and ensure timely reimbursement of employees.
+You also need to establish expense report submission deadlines and an approval workflow.
+Clarifying the reimbursement timeline and the acceptable payment methods, like direct deposit or corporate credit cards, also streamlines the expense reporting process and ensures timely reimbursement of employees.

 3. Incorporate policy compliance and safety measures

-Your T&E policy should also address compliance with relevant laws and regulations, as well as safety considerations for business travelers.
-This may include adhering to per diem rates and other IRS guidelines for deductible expenses, as well as policies around the use of company credit cards or travel expense reimbursements.
+Your T&E policy should address compliance with relevant laws and regulations, as well as safety considerations for business travelers.
+This may include adhering to per diem rates and other IRS guidelines for deductible expenses and company credit cards or travel expense reimbursements policies.

-You'll also want to provide guidelines for booking accommodations and ground transportation to ensure the safety and security of your employees while traveling.
-Establishing procedures for reporting lost or stolen company property, such as laptops or mobile devices, is another important compliance and risk management consideration.
+Be sure to provide guidelines for booking lodging expenses and ground transportation to ensure the safety and security of your employees while traveling.
+Establishing procedures for reporting lost or stolen company property, including laptops or mobile devices, is another important compliance and risk management consideration.

 4. Adapt the policy for remote and hybrid work environments

-As businesses continue to adapt to remote and hybrid work environments, it's important to ensure your T&E policy addresses the unique needs of a distributed workforce.
-This may include reimbursement guidelines for home office equipment, supplies, and internet/utility costs, as well as policies around virtual team building or client meetings, such as allowances for meal delivery or virtual event tickets.
-You'll also need to consider how your policy applies to employees working remotely from different states or countries, including potential tax implications and insurance coverage.
+It's important that T&E policy addresses the needs of a remote or hybrid work workforce.
+This may include reimbursement guidelines for home office equipment, supplies, and internet/utility costs, as well as policies around virtual team building or client meetings, allowances for meal delivery, or virtual event tickets.
+Do not forget to consider how your policy applies to employees working remotely from different states or countries, including potential tax implications and insurance coverage.

 5. Use a template to create your travel and expense policy